 - Pitot-probe displacement in a supersonic turbulent boundary layer.
 Jerry M. Allen.
 TN D-6759.

 - Some effects of external stores on the static stability of fighter airplanes.
-M. Leroy Spearman.
+Morris Leroy Spearman.
 TN D-6775.

 - Aerodynamic characteristics of a 60 deg swept delta-wing space shuttle orbiter at mach numbers of 2.50, 3.90, and 4.60.
 Ernald B. Graves.
 TM X-2561.